Gulzar-e-Hijri

-Gulzar-e-Hijri is a neighborhood in the Karachi East district of Karachi, Pakistan.
+Gulzar-e-Hijri or Scheme 33 is a neighborhood in the Karachi East district of Karachi, Pakistan.
 It was previously administered as part of the Gulshan Town borough, which was disbanded in 2011.

 Under the new local government system, Gulzar-e-Hijri lies in District East.
 A large part of Gulzar-e-Hijri is along the Karachi-Hyderabad Motorway (M-9).